tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

 ##**Establishing a connection to dashDB in Dataworks**##

-  > Note: It is advisable to open two windows for this part.
+  > It is advisable to open two windows for this part.
 One for dashDB service and the second one is for the Dataworks.

   1. Click the `Create Connection` under `Tasks` section.